According to the Membership Operations Manual:

 Please note that while you can use Section funds for Section Meeting refreshments and Guest Speaker meal expenses, Section funds cannot be used for meals for Section Officers or Board Members.
 So for example, if you want to provide lunch at a Manager’s Meeting or a meeting with a Board member, these expenses would be either out-of-pocket or sponsored.

-Fill in your actual Section expenses from Quarters 1 through 4 of the current year (You can estimate Q4 if you have not closed out the fiscal year yet).
+Fill in your actual Section expenses from Quarters 1 through 4 of the current year (You can estimate Q3 and Q4).
 This information should be taken directly from your submitted Quarterly Financial Reports.

 Date the bottom of the form to show that both the Section Chair and Secretary/Treasurer have approved the budget.

-Return to Sally-Ann D'Amato at HQ along with any outstanding Quarterly reports and associated receipts from the current year.
-(Once again, Q4 can be estimated, but a final version must be submitted to HQ before any deposits for the next year can be made.
+Return to Roberta Gorman at HQ along with any outstanding Quarterly reports and associated receipts from the current year.
+(Once again, Q3 and Q4 can be estimated, but a final version of your Q3 report must be submitted to HQ before any deposits for the First Quarter of the following year can be authorized.
 Please be sure to indicate on the Quarterly Report if expenses are being estimated).

-Budgets will then be sent to the Membership Vice-President (formerly the Sections Vice-President) and Finance Vice-President for approval.
+Budgets will then be sent to the Membership Vice-President and Finance Vice-President for approval.

 You will be notified once your Budget has been approved and deposits are made into your account.